 PROFILE: Established in 2004, the Roger and Chaz Ebert Foundation is the foundation of the late film critic and his wife, Chaz.
 Roger Ebert became well known for his film reviews in the Chicago Sun-Times and as a co-host of “Siskel and Ebert at the Movies” and “Sneak Previews.”
 He also wrote over a dozen books during his lifetime, won a Pulitzer Prize, and has a star on the Hollywood Walk of Fame.
-Grantmaking areas of interest are film, music, theater, human services, and arts for public good.
+Grantmaking supports film, music, theater, human services, and arts for public good.

 This foundation does not have a website to guide grantseekers.
 It has its roots in the entertainment industry, yet it gives to a variety of causes.
 In addition to film-related grants, the Ebert Foundation supports programs that deploy the arts for public good, and various music and theater causes.
 Basic needs and human services programs have also been of interest, and much of the foundation’s giving is focused on Chicago.
 The foundation has previously worked with Sundance Institute to create a fellowship for aspiring film critics.
 It has also awarded “anniversary grants” to remember the legacy of Roger Ebert around the time of his death from cancer in April of the year.
 Empathy has been a driving force in this funder’s philanthropic work thus far.